 You can listen to the latest edition of the podcast below, or join my feed directly here: http://www.contentchampion.com/feed/podcast/

-You'll also find the podcast on iTunes, Stitcher, Zune and the Blackberry network.
+You'll also find the podcast on iTunes and Google Play.

 Thanks for listening, I very much appreciate it.
-If you enjoy the show, please leave me a 5 star review on iTunes 🙂
+If you enjoy the show, please leave me review on iTunes 🙂

 (Here are some instructions on how to do that).